 This being said, some of the supported websites now directly integrate Lexbox features, making it possible to interact with Lexbox without even having to install the extension.
 Users of CanLII, the Supreme Court of Canada, and other websites can thus use Lexbox from Safari, Microsoft Edge, or any other browser.

 Can I use Lexbox on my mobile device?

+Lexbox features directly integrated to supported websites such as on CanLII and the Supreme Court of Canada website will work on your mobile device as well.
 However it is not possible to use the Lexbox extension on supported websites when using your mobile device.
 Unfortunately mobile browsers do not support extensions, add-ons or plugins.
-We are currently considering the development of mobile apps that would provide equivalent functionality.

 Lexbox says it is much more than a CanLII add-on.
 Can you explain that?